-Undergraduate applications are now open for summer and fall 2018.
-Graduate applications are now open for fall 2018.
+Undergraduate and graduate applications are now open for summer and fall 2018.

 Thank you for your interest in applying to the Tulane University School of Professional Advancement.
 We look forward to getting to know you—whether you're returning to school to build on your current work, defining your path to a new career, or working toward a higher paying and more rewarding opportunity.
 Learn more about our admission process for undergraduate and graduate programs of study.